-I’d like to debunk this myth today.
+I see where it comes from, but I’d like to debunk it today.
 I left iPaper four months ago, and I can tell you one thing; it was not because of bad leadership.
 Actually, the leadership was excellent.
-The product was good and only got better while I was there.
+The product was great.
 The company has success written all over it.
-The employees are motivated and truly, truly a pleasure to work with.
+The employees are motivated and truly pleasure to work with.
 The work environment and work / life balance is nothing to complain about.
 Everything is as it should be.
-Yet people still leave.
+Yet I still left.

 Human beings are complex.
 It’s difficult to group them all into the same bucket.
 Some do actually leave good companies.
 And – what do you know – some actually choose to stick with bad managers.

 I understand the meaning behind the quote.
 Of course good leadership increases the chances of people staying long-term.
 Just like working on a cool product or feeling appreciated does.
 But there are so many reasons why someone might leave a company for, and none has to do with bad leadership: